mfkiwl/gnss-sdr-1pps/README.md

 a computationally efficient way of achieving this result.

 Activating the SGD jamming cancellation is achieved with ``SignalSource.sgd=2`` (the argument 2 meaning two antennas, which is the only supported value at the moment).
+The SGD algorithm accepts many parameters, all of which can be tuned from the configuration file.
+* ``SignalSource.sgd_mean=true`` means that the weight calculated from the SGD is subject to a sliding average, improving the algorithm stability
+* ``SignalSource.sgd_mean_length=1000`` indicates the sliding average length, a tradeoff between stabilization and dynamic response to varying jamming sources
+* ``SignalSource.sgd_iter_count=10000`` indicates how often the weighting is reset.
+The contribution of the correction to the weight decreases as the square root of the iteration number and is periodically reset to fully correct the current coefficient value.
+This variable tells how often the reset occurs.
+* ``SignalSource.sgd_alpha=1.0`` is the weight correction factor.
+The smaller the value, the slower the convergence, but too high a value will lead to instability of the algorithm.

 As a demonstration of the efficiency, genuine constellation - jamming - rotating the array by 90 degrees while jamming - back to original position with jammin - genuine constellation is illustrated in the